-Submit a written report at the beginning of Convention that will provide advice for any resolutions that they have found to contradict the policy of CUPE Ontario or the Constitution including the equity statement;
+Submit a written report at the beginning of convention that will provide advice for any resolutions that they have found to contradict the policy of CUPE Ontario or the constitution including the equity statement;

-Resolutions found not to violate the Constitution, including the equality statement, and not to contradict CUPE Ontario policy will be brought forward without any advice to the floor for debate;
+Resolutions found not to violate the constitution including the equality statement and not to contradict CUPE Ontario policy will be brought forward without any advice to the floor for debate;

-Debate will be on the resolutions themselves with no recommendations of concurrence or non-concurrence, and the Resolutions Committee will only provide advice as needed above.
+Debate will be on the resolutions themselves with no recommendations of "Concurrence" or "Non-concurrence", and the Resolutions Committee will only provide advice as needed above.

-Recommendations of concurrence and non-concurrence are confusing and this allows for debate on resolutions directly, while providing a meaningful role for the Resolutions Committee.
+Recommendations of concurrence and non-concurrence are confusing and this allows for debate on resolutions directly, while provides a meaningful role for the Resolutions Committee.